aosabook/500lines/event-driven-web-server/writeup.md

 Backstory first here.
 So at some point last year, I got it into my head to put together a quick little [game prototyping tool](https://github.com/Inaimathi/deal).
 Like, physical card and board games.
 The use case was doing some light game dev with a friend of mine from university who had moved across the country, so it had to be something that bridged the spatial gap _as well as_ letting us think about mechanics and physical aspects.

-Now, the problem with this goal is that it involves keeping long-lived connections between clients, because in a game, I want to see an opponents move as soon as it happens rather than only when I move.
+Now, the problem with this goal is that it involves keeping long-lived connections between the clients and server, because while playing a game I (usually) want to see an opponents move as soon as it happens rather than only when I move.
 This wouldn't be a problem if not for the fact that [`hunchentoot`](insert link here), the most popular Common Lisp web-server, works on a thread-per-request model.
+Actually, before we get into the specifics, lets back up for a second.

+### The Basics of Event-Driven Servers

+At the 10k-foot-level, an HTTP exchange is one request and one response.
+A client sends a request, which includes a resource identifier, an HTTP version tag, some headers and some parameters.
+The receiving server parses that request, figures out what to do about it, and sends a response which includes the same HTTP version tag, a response code, some headers and a request body.

+And that's it.

+Because this is the total of the basic protocol, many minimal servers take the thread-per-request approach.
+That is, for each incoming request, spin up a thread to do the work of parse/figure-out-what-to-do-about-it/send-response, and spin it down when it's done.
+The idea is that since each of these connections is very short lived, that won't start up too many threads at once, and it'll let you simplify a lot of the implementation.
+Specifically, it lets you program as though there were only one connection present at any given time, and it lets you do things like kill orphaned connections just by killing the corresponding thread and letting the garbage collector do its job.

+There's a couple of things missing in this description though.
+First, as described, there's no mechanism for a server to send updates to a client without that client specifically requesting them.
+Second, there's no identity mechanism, which you need in order to confidently assert that a number of requests come from the same client (or, from the client perspective, to make sure you're making a request from the server you think you're talking to).
+We won't be solving the second problem in the space of this write-up; a full session implementation would nudge us up to ~560 lines of code, and we've got a hard limit of 500.
+If you'd like to take a look, feel free peek at the full implementation of `:house` [at its github](https://github.com/Inaimathi/house).

+The first problem is interesting though.
+It's interesting if you've ever wanted to put together multi-user web-applications for whatever reason, and as I noted in the opener, that's exactly what I'm doing.
+In my case, we've got two or more people all interacting with the same virtual tabletop.
+And we want each player to know about any other players moves as soon as they happen, rather than only getting notifications when their own move is made.
+This means we can't naively rely on the request/response structure I outlined earlier; we need the server to push messages down to clients.
+Here are our options for doing that in `HTTP`-land:

+##### Comet/Longpoll

+Build the client such that it automatically sends the server a new request as soon as it receives a response.
+Instead of fulfilling that request right away, the server then sits on it until there's new information to send, like say, a new message from Beatrice.
+The end result is that Adrian gets new updates as soon as they happen, rather than just when he takes action.
+It's a bit of a semantic distinction though, since the client *is* taking action on his behalf on every update.

+##### SSE

+The client opens up a connection and keeps it open.
+The server will periodically write new data to the connection without closing it, and the client will interpret incoming new messages as they arrive rather than waiting for the response connection to terminate.
+This way is a bit more efficient than the Comet/Longpoll approach because each message doesn't have to incur the overhead of a fresh set of HTTP headers.

+##### Websockets

+The server and client open up an HTTP conversation, then perform a handshake and protocol escalation.
+The end result is that they're still communicating over TCP/IP, but they're not using HTTP to do it at all.
+The advantage this has over SSEs is that you can customize your protocol, so it's possible to be more efficient.

+That's basically it.
+I mean there used to be things called "Forever Frames" that have been thoroughly replaced by the SSE approach, and a couple of other tricks you could pull with proprietary or esoteric technologies, but they're not materially different from the above.

+These approaches are pretty different from each other under the covers, as you can hopefully see now that you understand them in the abstract, but they have one important point in common.
+They all depend on long-lived connections.
+Longpolling depends on the server keeping requests around until new data is available (thus keeping a connection open until new data arrives, or the client gives up in frustration), SSEs keep an open stream between client and server to which data is periodically written, and Websockets change the protocol a particular connection is speaking, but leave it open (and bi-directional, which complicates matters slightly; you basically need to chuck websockets back into the main listen/read loop *and keep them there* until they're closed).

+The consequence of keeping long-lived connections around is that you're going to want one of

+a) A server that can service many connections with a single thread
+b) A thread-per-request server that passes long-lived connections off to a separate subsystem, which must handle those long lived connections using a minimal number of threads
+c) A thread-per-request server on top of a platform where threads are cheap enough that you can afford having a few hundred thousand of them around.

-And, in the absence of [really](racket-lang) REALLY [cheap](erlang language) threads, that's a bad mix.
-Because every long-lived connection is going to spawn its own accompanying long-lived thread.
-Granted, it might have worked kind of buggily for the kind of small group we wanted, but I try hard not to half-ass interesting problems.
-I could have switched languages, but what I chose to do was write a Common Lisp server that could service many connections on a single thread.
+I maintain that Option b) is ridiculous.
+The main reason you want a thread-per-request model is to simplify implementation, but having to implement a threaded core _as well as_ a separate event-driven system just for server pushing would almost by definition be more complicated than using either model in isolation.
+In the absence of [really](racket-lang) REALLY [cheap](erlang language) threads, the simplest solution is resorting to Option a).
+I could have switched languages, or maybe hacked some just-good-enough support into Hunchentoot.
+What I chose to do was write a Common Lisp server that could service many connections on a single thread.

-In other words, this started out as the yak-shaving project from hell, and I'm about to regale you with the resulting tale.
+In other words, `:house` started out as the yak-shaving project from hell, and I'm about to regale you with the resulting tale.

 ## Server Core